h2oai/h2o-3/h2o-docs/devel/h2o_clouding.rst

 This also applies to stopping the H2O cluster, which means that it is not possible for a node from different cluster to kill different cluster.
 The kill request needs to come from the same cluster.

-The H2O cloud consist of H2O worker nodes, which needs to remain available during the whole lifetime of the cluster.
+The H2O cluster consist of H2O worker nodes, which needs to remain available during the whole lifetime of the cluster.
 The cluster can also have H2O clients connected to it.
 They are not part of the cluster and are not used for the distributed computations.
 The clients can be used to drive the computation on the worker nodes.
 For example, the major usage of H2O client is in Sparkling Water.